for Veterans and the Public

 If your health care provider suspects that you have a drug-resistant virus, he or she can do testing (called resistance testing, "HIV genotyping," or "HIV phenotyping") to help identify the drugs to which your virus is resistant.
 The results of the testing, along with a detailed history of what medications you've taken in the past, help to determine which drugs to use in the future.
 There are more anti-HIV drugs available now than there used to be, so you have more options for successful treatment.

 To reduce your chances of developing drug-resistant HIV:

 - Work with your health care provider to find an ART drug combination that is effective and that you can tolerate.

-- Keep your appointments with your HIV clinician and have your CD4 count and viral load checked regularly (every 3-4 months for many patients).
+- Keep your appointments with your HIV clinician and have your viral load checked regularly (every 3-4 months for many patients).
 That will help detect resistance before it affects too many drugs in your regimen.